RHMAP-Support/Toolbox/README.md

 button.

 The 2nd level is as a health check.
-The app exposes 3 endpoints (Redis, Ditch and General Health) that are monitored in pingdom.
+The app exposes 3 endpoints (Redis, Ditch and General Health) that are monitored in Pingdom.